pl608/spify/README.md

 3. Click play on Spotify, the program should sense the action and start recoding
 4. When done playing songs pause Spotify, this should cause the program to close
 # To use the exe file:
-1. Make sure that  ffmpeg/ffprobe are in *the working directory*
+1. Make sure that  ffmpeg/ffprobe are in *the working directory* (or path)
 2. Follow python instuctions
 ## Issues
 ### 1. Error -[Errno -9998]: